 Medical Terminology for Healthcare Professionals

-This course focuses on the basic foundation of medical word building including prefixes, suffixes, word roots and combining forms used to learn the basic principles of medical terminology.
-An overview of body systems and their diseases are covered as well as an introduction to abbreviations and laboratory terms.
-This course concentrates on the meaning of medical terms and is best supported by a course in Anatomy and Physiology.
-The certificate of completion is awarded upon successful completion of the course and passing an exam.
-REQUIRED TEXT: For required text book information, go to https://bookstore.ccm.edu/college.
-AHP-256.
+Medical Terminology for Healthcare Professionals is needed before taking the other prerequisite courses.
+This course focuses on the basic principles of medical terminology.
+An overview of body systems and their diseases are covered, as well as an introduction to abbreviations and laboratory terms.
+This course concentrates on the meaning of medical terms and is best supported by a course in Anatomy and Physiology. *Textbook required.
+AHP-256E.

 Anatomy for Healthcare Professionals

-An introductory class designed to introduce the medical coder to the gross anatomy of the 11 functional organ systems of the human body.
-The medical coder develops skills to apply anatomy fundamentals to medical record.
-The medical coder will gain an understanding of the anatomy organs referenced in medical procedures and diagnosing coding.
-REQUIRED TEXT: For required text book information, go to https://bookstore.ccm.edu/college.
-AHP-301.
+This class introduces the medical coder to the gross anatomy of the 11 functional organ systems of the human body.
+The medical coder develops skills to apply anatomy fundamentals to a medical record.
+The medical coder will gain an understanding of the anatomy organs referenced in medical procedures and diagnosing coding. *Textbook required.
+AHP-301E.

 CPT & HCPCS Coding Course

-This course, in addition to a main focus on CPT coding, includes overviews of HCPCS Level II codes, as well as Category III codes.
-Practical application of the CPT coding system is part of every class.
-The importance and relevance of physician documentation is discussed, as well as the interpretation of this documentation in the assignment of CPT procedure codes.
-REQUIRED TEXT: For required text book information, go to https://bookstore.ccm.edu/college.
-AHP-228.
+This course includes overviews of the Healthcare Common Procedure Coding System (HCPCS) Level II and Category III codes.
+Practical application of the Current Procedural Terminology (CPT) coding system is part of every class.
+The importance and relevance of physician documentation is discussed, as well as the interpretation of this documentation in the assignment of CPT procedure codes. *Textbook required.
+Obtain required textbook in advance through AAPC.
+Online AAPC Blackboard access is required.
+AHP-352E.

 Navigating the Medical Record

-Prerequisites: ICD-10-CM Introduction and Applications and CPT-4 Coding.
+PREREQUISITE: ICD-10-CM Introduction and Applications and CPT-4 Coding.
 This hands-on workshop is for new medical coders ready to review and code hospital medical records.
 Participants practice the knowledge learned in the ICD-10-CM and CPT-4 coding courses and code actual hospital charts.
 Books from the ICD-10-CM Procedures and CPT-4 Coding courses are used in this class.
-REQUIRED TEXT: For required text book information, go to https://bookstore.ccm.edu/college.
-AHP-243.
+AHP-243E.

-Learn how to apply billing and coding skills to variety of positions and duties within a medical practice.
-Access resources to help you stay current in the ever changing, rapidly paced environment of a physician's office.
-This course concentrates on teaching the essential functions and flow of front office management, human resource management, patient services, managing medical records, and financial management.
-Special focus on the emerging use of electronic medical records in a Physician office is covered.
+Learn how to apply billing and coding skills to a variety of positions and duties within a medical practice, as well as about the essential functions and flow of front office management, human resource management, patient services, managing medical records and financial management.
+Special focus on the emerging use of electronic medical records in a physician's office is covered.
 No text required.
-AHP-267.
+AHP-267E.

-Prerequisite: Complete all other courses for the CCM Medical Billing & Coding Certificate.
-This course is designed to prepare students to sit for the American Academy of Professional Coders (AAPC) Certified Professional Coder (CPC) examination.
+Completion of ICD-10-CM/CPT 4 Coding - Practical Application.
+This course is a review to prepare students to sit for the AAPC CPC exam.
 Instruction will include review requirements for exam, overview of examination details, techniques to improve speed, test taking tips, in-class practice exam and individual assessment of coding skills to determine exam readiness.
-Student must have extensive coding experience either in classroom or from employment.
+A student must have extensive coding experience in the classroom or through employment.
 Certification will increase chances of employment opportunities within a competitive space.
-REQUIRED TEXT: For required text book information, go to www.ccm.bkstr.com and click on "Books".
-Students must obtain the text on their own and have it for the first day of class.
-AHP-329.
+AHP-329E.